 Twisted pair wire, coaxial cables and fiber optics, are mostly employed to start an Ethernet networking system.

 When it comes to wirelesses networking system, a physically welding or wiring techniques is not involved as the wirelesses technology is base on the radio and infrared signals technology.

-There are many wireless communications available, they can be established through communication satellites, terrestrial microwaves, cellular systems, bluetooth or wireless LAN.
+There are many wireless communications available, they can be established through communication satellites, terrestrial microwaves, cellular systems, Bluetooth or wireless LAN.

-Wirelesses network systems are easier to use than Ethernet network system and the recent developments have made the wirelesses networking systems more sophisticated.
+Wirelesses network systems are easier to use than an Ethernet network system and the recent developments have made the wirelesses networking systems more sophisticated.